cerebralideas/todomvc-offline-react-pouchdb/README.md

 ## Up and Running

-1. Install the dependencies found in the `package.json`
-2. Compile the TypeScript to JavaScript

   ```
   npm install
   npm run build
   ```

-3. Open `public/index.html` in your browser.
+Open `public/index.html` in your browser.

 ## What's an "offline-first" application?